kvvr121/kvvr121/README.md

 - 👋 Hi, I’m Vishnu Vardhan @kvvr121
-- 👀 I’m interested in growing in product management roles.
+- 👀 I’m interested in product management roles.
-- 🌱 I’m currently learning by doing Python Projects
+- 🌱 I’m currently upskilling myself in product roles by doing python projects.
 - 💞️ I’m looking to collaborate on any given opportunities building products.
 - 📫 How to reach me ? --- https://www.linkedin.com/in/vishnu-vardhan-reddy-82128b131/